davidjguru/davidjguru.github.io/_posts/2020-11-10-Playing-with-PHP-8-Performance.md

 ## 3- Scenarios

 Let's get to work!
 First, You'll need some diverse environments for your comparative study.
 As my idea is to establish a comparison, I will need several tools: different versions of PHP and scripts to create resources and be able to make measurements about Memory Consumption, my first key indicator for this testing.
-For the different PHP versions, I rely on the immense facility provided by DDEV as a tool to build base projects in the PHP version we request, with which I will create three different projects with their associated container networks and their PHP versions installed at three milestones: PHP5.x, PHP7.x and PHP8.x.
+For the different PHP versions, I rely on the immense facility provided by DDEV as a tool to deploy projects in the PHP version we request.
+Using it I will create three different projects with its associated containers networks and its PHP versions installed at three milestones: PHP5.x, PHP7.x and PHP8.x.

 Creating specific environments using DDEV is quite easy, you only have to install DDEV in your system and ask for a new build.
 Just select a config option in the response by prompt: